 The green check mark shows what search terms will show based off the ‘werewolf novels’ keyword and the match type you select.

 One of the more interesting uses I’ve learned over the past few months is tracking account, campaign, and ad group quality score (QS).
-As of right now, you can only see quality scores at the keyword level within the AdWords interface.
+As of right now, you can only see quality scores at the keyword level within the Google Ads interface.
 With scripts, you can create a daily, weekly, or monthly report that tells you the overall account QS.
 Find the how-to here.